d-kleine/AZ-DevOps/README.md

-# AZ-DevOps_ND
-Cloud DevOps using Azure nanodegree
+This repo contains the starter materials for projects from the Udacity Azure Cloud DevOps Nanodegree Program.